Triplet supercurrents in clean and disordered half-metallic ferromagnets

-The conversion process between the singlet and equal-spin triplet supercurrents is triggered by two important phenomena taking place at the interface: (i) spin mixing and (ii) breaking of spin-rotation symmetry with respect to the magnetization axis $\bf M$ in the half metal.
-Spin-mixing is the result of different scattering phase shifts that electrons with opposite spin acquire when scattered (reflected or transmitted) from an interface \cite{tok88}.
-It results from either a spin-polarization of the interface potential, or differences in the wavevector mismatches for spin up and spin down particles at either side of the interface, or both.
-It is a robust and ubiquitous feature for interfaces involving strongly spin-polarized ferromagnets.
+The conversion process between the singlet and equal-spin triplet supercurrents is triggered by two important phenomena taking place at the interface: (i) spin mixing provides $S=1$, $m=0$ triplet correlations near the interface, and (ii) breaking of spin-rotation symmetry with respect to the magnetisation axis $\vec{M}$ in the half metal allows for this $m=0$ triplet to be rotated into an $S=1$, $m=1$ triplet amplitude.
+Note that both phenomena are required for a non-vanishing Josephson effect.

+Spin-mixing is the result of different scattering phase shifts that electrons with opposite spin acquire when scattered (reflected or transmitted) from an interface \cite{tok88,su91,esc04}.
+It results from either a spin-polarisation of the interface potential, or differences in the wave-vector mismatches for spin up and spin down particles at either side of the interface, or both.
+It is a robust and ubiquitous feature for interfaces involving strongly spin-polarised ferromagnets.
+Another, equivalent, way of discussing spin-mixing, shown in Fig.~\ref{fig:spinmixing}(a), is in terms of a spin-precession around $\vec{M}$ when wave packets penetrate the interface region.

 Broken spin-rotation symmetry leads to spin-flip processes at the interfaces.
 Its origin is more subtle and deserves special attention.
-Here we propose a mechanism that applies to biaxial ferromagnets with local magnetic moments coupled to itinerant electrons.
-Indeed, the fully spin-polarized CrO$_2$ films used in the experiment \cite{kei06} have been shown to be homogeneously biaxial \cite{Klapwijk}.
-At the interfaces with the superconductors, the local moments are expected to show a certain degree of disorder for two reasons.
-First, the coordination number is lowered by the broken translation symmetry at the interface which leads to enhanced fluctuations in the direction of the local moments from that in the ordered phase.
-Secondly, structural disorder leads to vacancies in the lattice of moments.
+We discuss in the Supplementary Information some possible origins of misalignment of the interface moments with respect to the bulk magnetic moment relevant for the material CrO$_2$.
+Magnetic materials often display surface order that is different from the bulk order, possibly with disordered surface phases.
+Here we only assume that the {\it averaged} interface magnetic moment deviates from the direction of the bulk magnetisation.
+A possible insulating magnetic interface layer is also described by our theory.
 The exact microscopic distribution of local moments at the interface is not important for superconducting phenomena, since Cooper pairs are of the size of the coherence length $\xi$ which is much larger than the atomic scale.
-It is, however, important for the effective interface scattering matrix, as it can lead to spin-flip terms if the directional distribution of the local moments breaks the spin-rotation symmetry around $\bf M$.
+It is, however, important for the effective interface scattering matrix, as it can lead to spin-flip terms if the distribution of the local-moment directions breaks spin-rotation symmetry around $\vec{M}$.